awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 When you embed an inline policy in an IAM role, the inline policy is used as part of the role's access \(permissions\) policy\.
 You create the `AWSRDSCustomIamRolePolicy` policy that permits Amazon EC2 to send and receive messages and perform various actions\.

-The following example creates the access policy named `AWSRDSCustomIamRolePolicy`, and adds it to the IAM role `AWSRDSCustomInstanceRoleForRdsCustomInstance`\.
+The following example creates the access policy named `AWSRDSCustomIamRolePolicy`, and adds it to the IAM role `AWSRDSCustomInstanceRole-region`\.
 This example assumes that you have set the following environment variables:

 `$REGION`
-Set this variable to the AWS Region in you plan to create your DB instance\.
+Set this variable to the AWS Region in which you plan to create your DB instance\.

 `$ACCOUNT_ID`
 Set this variable to your AWS account number\.